Bewn/Bewn/README.md

 https://github.com/Bewn/Bewn

 for code and fun.
 This repo itself is a reusable unix home directory.
-Clone it and run the script in .init to give user Bewn a secure home on any machine!
+Just run the add-Bewn script in .init to give user Bewn a secure home on any machine!

 Bewn like boon